AdobeDocs/campaign-web.en/help/v8/msg/delivery-alerting-dashboards.md

     +++

 1. By default, alerting dashboards are disabled, meaning that email alerts linked to this dashboard are not sent.
-To enable the dashboard immediately, toggle the **Enabled** option on located in the **General** section, next to the alert group selection field.
+To enable the dashboard immediately, toggle the **Enabled** option in the **General** section, next to the alert group selection field.

-    You can also save the dashboard and enable it later on when ready.
+    You can also save the dashboard and enable it later on.

     ![](assets/alerting-dashboard-enable.png)

 1. To save the alerting dashboard, click the **Save** button.

-The alerting dashboard opens, with blank data.
-When you are ready to activate the dashboard, click the **Settings** button and toggle the **Enabled** option on, if you haven't done so previously.
+The alerting dashboard opens with blank data.
+When you are ready to activate it and send notifications, click the **Settings** button and toggle the **Enabled** option if you haven't done so previously.

-Now each time a delivery meets the criteria that you defined in this dashboard, an alerting notification is sent to the specified operator group.
+Now, each time a delivery meets the criteria defined in this dashboard, an alerting notification is sent to the specified operator group.

 ## Manage alerting dashboards